-Welcome to the National Printing Bureau website.
+Welcome to the website of the National Printing Bureau.

 On behalf of the Bureau, I look forward to your kind understanding and continued support.